nyusterndatabootcamp/NYU-Data-Bootcamp/undergrad_spring_2019_blog.md

 # THE BLOG: Undergrad Spring 2019

 ---
+**Code Practice #1**

+Tips/Help/Common Questions...

+- The last question.
+If you have a problem set sheet (there was an old one floating around), that asks to post a .csv file to gitub...**ignore** it.
+Just report the time it took you in the your jupyter notebook.

+---

 What have we been doing in class.
 If you are unsure one way to see what is going on is to check out my code repository on github here: